Teamscale Integration for IntelliJ

-In addition to enabling the Teamscale IntelliJ IDEA plug-in, it needs to know which Teamscale project the IDE project corresponds to.
-This mapping is done in the mapping settings page.
+In addition to enabling the Teamscale Integration, it needs to know which Teamscale project the IDE project corresponds to.
+This mapping is done in the Project Mappings settings page.
 To access the mapping settings page, you have to perform the following steps:

-- In the dialog, check the option Enable Teamscale quality analysis for project.
+- In the dialog, check the option Enable Teamscale for this project.

 - Select the appropriate Teamscale server and project values.